 Senior Advisory Committee: The advisory committee not only supports IFC’s efforts on sustainability by maintaining a high-level strategic focus for the Footprint Program’s annual strategy, but the members of the committee also serve as message carriers throughout the institution, helping to drive culture change at IFC.

 Training: Targeted training for IFC staff is another approach the Program uses to engage with staff.
 For instance, the “Sustainable Meetings and Events Training” targets IFC staff that plan events and gives them the information and tools necessary to reduce the environmental impacts of these events.
-Taught by a Certified Meeting Planner, the training is a popular component of IFC’s staff outreach efforts on our operational sustainability commitment.
 The “Getting Started at IFC: The Footprint Program” e-learning course targets new IFC staff and provides an important overview not only of the institution’s efforts on sustainability, but every staff person’s role in the effort.
+A sustainability course specifically created for Administrative staff launched in FY14 and has proved very popular.